-Panels of the Conduct and Competence Committee further found the allegation that fitness to practise was impaired by reason of misconduct in 22 cases.
-Nine registrants were removed from the register, a further 6 were suspended from the register for periods between 6 and 12 months, 4 registrants had conditions of practice imposed on their registration and a further 4 had a caution imposed against their registration.

-Panels considered the following type of cases;
+Panels of the Conduct and Competence Committee further found the allegation that Fitness to Practise was impaired by reason of misconduct in 22 cases.
+Nine registrants were removed from the register, a further six were suspended from the register for periods between six and 12 months, four registrants had conditions of practice imposed on their registration and a further four had a caution imposed against their registration.
+Panels considered the following type of cases:

-- Failure to declare action by another regulator on readmission form •
+- Failure to declare action by another regulator on readmission form

-- Abuse of Professional position
+- Abuse of professional position

-- False claims for payment/false representation •
+- False claims for payment/false representation

-- Acting beyond scope of practise •
+- Acting beyond scope of practice

 - Failure in communication

-- Consumption of Alcohol at work/Intoxicated whilst at work
+- Consumption of alcohol at work/Intoxicated whilst at work

 - False information on application form

-- Failure to return patient files •
+- Failure to return patient files

-- Lack of understanding of patient confidentiality •
+- Lack of understanding of patient confidentiality

-- Removal of samples without permission •
+- Removal of samples without permission

-- Providing misleading information •
+- Providing misleading information

-- Lack of judgement •
+- Lack of judgement

-- Carrying out duties in an ethical fashion •
+- Failure to carry out duties in an ethical fashion

-- Maintain high standards of conduct •
+- Failure to maintain high standards of conduct

-- Act in best interests of patients/clients and users
+- Failure to act in best interests of patients/clients and users

 - Inappropriate comments of a sexual nature

-- Record Keeping deliberate failure/wilful failure
+- Record keeping deliberate failure/wilful failure

-When making their decision, the panels also made reference to the Standards of Conduct, Performance and Ethics.
+When making their decisions, the panels also made reference to the Standards of Conduct, Performance and Ethics.
 When an allegation is made against a health professional, we will always take account of these standards in deciding whether the allegation is well founded.